patrickschulz/openPCells/README.md

 Among others there are elementary cells for mosfets and passive devices such as inductors and capacitors but also more complex cells such as inverters, current mirrors, ring oscillators, guard rings, metal grids etc.
 For digital designs, a set of standard cells exists (various types of d-flipflops and basic gates as nand, nor, and, or, etc.).
-Furthermore, it is possible to generate entire chip layouts, leveraging parameterization and programming concepts, introducing a powerfull tool for integrated circuit design.
+Furthermore, it is possible to generate entire chip layouts, leveraging parameterization and programming concepts, introducing a powerful tool for integrated circuit design.

 In order to generate actual layouts for existing technology nodes, a *technology translation* has to be performed.
 This translation is controlled by the technology layermap, which is fairly simple to write and can be built iteratively (it only has to include what